TaiMino/taisukemino.com/src/pages/dai/index.md

 ```
 Then you want to buy DAI in the open market, and you can use that DAI to pay off your debt in your CDP.
 Why?
 Because you can get $100 worth of ETH only with 100DAI and use 5DAI to pay off the debt.

 It is cheaper to buy in the open market and use that DAI to pay back the loan if 1DAI is less than 1USD.
-When you pay back your loan, the smart contracts burn the DAI and then give ETH back to you, which means the price is pushed up to 1 dollar due to a larger supply.
+When you pay back your loan, the smart contracts burn the DAI and then give ETH back to you, which means the price is pushed up to 1 dollar due to a shorter supply.

 The key here is the difference between the contract price and the market price.
 Participants in the DAI ecosystem are either incentivized to make more loans or pay back their loans depending on the gap between the contract price and the market price.
 You can see that there are two forces at play: pull the price down or push the price up.
 If 1DAI is more than 1USD, people are incentivized to lock ETH and issue/get more DAI, which pulls down the price of DAI.
 If 1DAI is less than 1 USD, they are incentivized to pay back the loan and burn DAI, which pushes up the price of DAI.